 This E-book Article rating: 4 our of 5 stars - The below rating is taken from Google's Knol, a website blog for people with unique and interesting lifestyles.
 This e-book is also on Google Knol Blog and was awarded one of the "Top Viewed" and "Top Picked" awards from viewers around the world on Google Knol.

 In memory of E. Rusty Young, Chief White House Florist.
 Who gave me the greatest opportunity in my life as a White House Freelance Decorator.
 He opened the door to the great success I have been blessed with in my life.
 May he rest in peace.

-In memory of Nancy Clarke, who was a dear friend of mine during the Carter and Reagan Administration.
+In memory of Nancy Clarke, who was a dear friend during the Carter and Reagan Administrations.
 Nancy was appointed by Mrs. Reagan to be the new Chief Floral Designer at The White House and remained there serving under six Presidents.
 As the chief floral designer to the White House, the late Nancy Clarke spent three decades lending her innate sense of color and style to the stately home of the presidents and working closely with the first ladies.
 Here, she arranges flowers for a visit from Queen Elizabeth II in 2007.